miguelito34/mse_231/README.md

 * __scripts__: data-cleaning scripts
 * __reports__: findings to present to others

 2. Clone the GitHub repo into a directory of your choosing.
-You can rename the folder later if you'd like.
+You can name the directory whatever you'd like.
 ```
 mkdir <your new folder>
 cd <your new folder>